 10. Indulge in South Africa’s deep history at the museums

 Cape Town has no shortage of museums to get your teeth into the deep history of the nation.
-Make sure to stop by at the Slave Lodge Museum to learn about the shocking abhorrent practice of slavery in South Africa.
+Make sure to stop by the Slave Lodge Museum to learn about the shocking abhorrent practice of slavery in South Africa.
 Also, make sure to call in at the District 6 Museum to find out about apartheid and why District 6 has barren land.
 However, avoid walking into District 6 itself; it’s NOT safe!
 Our guide explained to us that there are lots of homeless people staying there that become aggressive.

 11. Take a wine tour

 South Africa is known for its famous vineyards, so it makes sense for wine lovers to get away from the centre of Cape Town to the beautiful vineyards in the sun for some wine sampling.
-The most famous wine tour is that in Stellenbosch, just 50 km east of Cape Town.
-However, if you don’t fancy doing a full day tour out of the city, you can easily visit Groot Constantia Wine Estate for some wine sampling which is closer to the centre of Cape Town.
+The most famous wine tour is in Stellenbosch, just 50 km east of Cape Town.
+However, if you don’t fancy doing a full-day tour out of the city, you can easily visit Groot Constantia Wine Estate for some wine sampling which is closer to the centre of Cape Town.
 The cost of entrance to Groot Constantia Wine Estate is just 85 Rand ($4.46) per person and includes 5 wines to sample.

 12. Chill out in nature at Kirstenbosch Botanical Gardens

 For more stunning views of Table Mountain and to admire an array of colourful plants and flowers, stop by Kirstenbosch Botanical Gardens.
 You could spend all day relaxing in the beautiful, peaceful surroundings, having a picnic, photographing the pretty flowers, and just simply kickin’ back and relaxing in nature.
 The cost to enter the gardens is 70 Rand ($3.68) for an adult.